California Color Guard Circuit

 The California Color Guard Circuit (CCGC) is one of the many winter guard circuits that are part of Winter Guard International (WGI).

+History

 Established in 1964, the CCGC was started by six (6) charter members: Sacramento Capitolaires, Stockton Police Cadets, Raleys Raiders, Richmond Hawks, Praetorians, and the Rhythmettes.
 CCGC membership represents many scholastic programs and independent programs throughout Northern California and Nevada.
 In 2016, the circuit had just over sixty guard units and around sixteen percussion units.
 Evaluations are typically held in January; guard units are evaluated in the beginning of January, whereas percussion groups are evaluated towards the end of January.
 The typical season goes from January to the end of March or beginning of April.
 Shows are generally held in the San Francisco Bay area and the Sacramento area, though the circuit is based out of Santa Clara County.
 Each year CCGC holds its own championships and sends many groups to the world championships at WGI.
 CCGC is the proud home of many WGI medalists including: